grinfeld/phpjsonable/README.md

         Configuration::INCLUDE_CLASS_NAME_PROPERTY => "true",
         Configuration::CLASS_TYPE_PROPERTY => LanguageStrategyFactory::LANG_JAVA
      ))
-    // it will output Foo request in following way: "{"str":"Hello","num":100,"ar":[1,2,3,4], "class": "myApp.Foo"}"
+    // it will output Foo request in following way:
+    // "{"str":"Hello","num":100,"ar":[1,2,3,4], "class": "myApp.Foo"}"

-Now, you'll say that Foo class in your code not in same package (namespace and etc) and you don't want to expose your code structure to any outside of your app.
-You are write.
+Now, you'll say that Foo class in your code not in the same package (namespace and etc) and you don't want to expose your code structure to anybody outside of your app.
+You're write.
 The problem, that I don't know to read minds and predict code you'll write tomorrow, next week and next year, so in this case you'll need to work little bit more:
-Create you own class name converter strategy by extending *LanguageStrategy* class.
+Create you own class name converter strategy by implementing *LanguageStrategy* interface.
 It has only one method you need to implement: `className($obj)`.
 It receives object and returns string (which represents class name).
 Somewhere before starting encode/decode, add your implementation into
 LanguageStrategyFactory: `LanguageStrategyFactory::addStrategy(int $type, LanguageStrategy yourStrategy)`.
 Remember that first three options are occupied by mine built-in strategies (0 -> PHP, 1 -> Java, 3 -> .NET).
 Actually, you can override one of them by using $type between 0-2.
 It's your decision.

+Great!
+But why you need to use so obvious "class" property?
+Maybe, better to use "itsnotclass" instead of it?
+Yes, it's possible.
+Simply add to your configuration additional property:

+    new Configuration(array(
+        Configuration::INCLUDE_CLASS_NAME_PROPERTY => "true",
+        Configuration::CLASS_PROPERTY => "itsnotclass"
+    ))
+    // it will output Foo request in following way:
+    // "{"str":"Hello","num":100,"ar":[1,2,3,4], "itsnotclass": "myApp\Foo"}"